vences/github2gchat-webhook/README.md

   - source: RSS feed to monitor in my example I am taking RSS feed directly from github.
   - destinations: Array of Google Chat webhook on which any update are posted.

+*Note*: There is a static test in order to removed scheduled events part of the cloudflare incident.
+If you want to received those events you have to create a new webhook name with `scheduled` inside.

 *RSS feed example supported by Github:*